Fairies of the Stream: valse brillante Back

 [Part

-One] of this little Fantasia Burlesca starts with a few bars of Liszt's
+One] of this little Fantasia Burlesca starts with a

-Rhapsody interrupted by "Three Blind Mice" treated slightly a
+few bars of Liszt's Rhapsody interrupted by "Three Blind Mice"

-l'Hongroise.
-"Pop Goes the
+treated slightly a l'Hongroise.
+"Pop Goes the Weasel" leads to a

-Weasel" leads to a Melodramatic episode, with the 4th string as the
+Melodramatic episode, with the 4th string as the Villain; the Maiden shrieks

-Villain; the Maiden shrieks and runs away - presumably with a Scotsman, as we
+and runs away - presumably with a Scotsman, as we hear the bagpipe imitation

-clock striking three, leads into a weary rendering of "What Can the Matter
+a rusty clock" and the clock striking three, leads into a weary rendering

-effect by the Violin) leads into "Poet and Peasant" interrupted by a
+An Oriental March (with Drum effect by the Violin) leads into "Poet

-snatch of a Hornpipe; after a resumption of "Poet and Peasant" this
+and Peasant" interrupted by a snatch of a Hornpipe; after a resumption of

-part finishes with banjo-like run down the Violin played pizzicato.
+"Poet and Peasant" this part finishes with banjo-like run down the

 [Part

-Two] starts with the Ranz des Vaches from "William Tell",
+Two] starts with the Ranz des Vaches

-interrupted by "Cockcrows" and "Clucking of hens".
-A
+from "William Tell", interrupted by "Cockcrows" and

-Cadenza of Bird imitations by the Violin alone leads in a "Cuckoo"
+"Clucking of hens".
+A Cadenza of Bird imitations by the Violin alone

-donkey brays during a fragment from the "Midsummer Night's Dream" and
+leads in a "Cuckoo" episode in Galop tempo.
+The donkey brays during a fragment from the

-again during "Home Sweet Home" harmonised in a rather Debussy-like
+harmonised in a rather Debussy-like manner.

-manner.
-Someone suggests a drink here by
+Someone suggests a drink here by the street whistle "Half a pint of

-Violin, responded to (cordially) by the piano; a hymnlike tag suggests the
+mild and bitter" played by the Violin, responded to (cordially) by the

-restraining presence of a village "Stiggins".
-A portion of the last
+piano; a hymnlike tag suggests the restraining presence of a village "Stiggins".
+A portion of the last movement of

-sounds brings the novel record to a conclusion.
+brings the novel record to a conclusion.

 Medium |